wasabi315/aegle/README.md

 stack build
 ```

+Nix builds are not supported yet.

 ### Index a library

-Indexing reads an Agda library and stores searchable definitions in PostgreSQL.
-The second argument is a JSON file listing definitions that Aegle should treat as type aliases.
+Index an Agda library into database.
+The second argument lists definitions to treat as type aliases.

 ```sh
 stack exec aegle -- index vendor/agda-stdlib data/transparent_defs.json